poisonednumber/Scanner-map/README.md

 -   **Check Logs:** The primary logs are combined.log and error.log in the project directory.
 Check the output in the terminals running bot.js and webserver.js.
 -   **Dependencies:** Ensure all prerequisites (Node, Python, FFmpeg, VS Build Tools/build-essential) are installed correctly and accessible in the system's PATH.
 Re-run npm install if Node modules seem missing.
 Ensure Python packages installed correctly (use pip list inside the venv if using Linux).
 -   **.env Configuration:** Double-check all paths, URLs, API keys, and IDs.
 Ensure PUBLIC_DOMAIN and ports are correct.
-    -   Verify TRANSCRIPTION_MODE is 'local' or 'remote'.
+    -   Verify TRANSCRIPTION_MODE is 'local', 'remote', 'openai', or 'icad'.
     -   If 'local', check TRANSCRIPTION_DEVICE ('cpu' or 'cuda') and WHISPER_MODEL.
     -   If 'remote', check FASTER_WHISPER_SERVER_URL.
+    -   If 'openai', check OPENAI_API_KEY.
+    -   If 'icad', check ICAD_URL and ensure ICAD server is running.
     -   Ensure you are using the correct geocoding.js file and have uncommented/provided the matching API key (Maps_API_KEY or LOCATIONIQ_API_KEY).
 -   **API Keys:** Ensure the API key used in SDRTrunk/TrunkRecorder is the secret key from GenApiKey.js, and the hashed key is correctly placed in data/apikeys.json.
 -   **Ollama:** Verify Ollama is running (ollama ps) and the specified model is pulled (ollama list).
 Check the OLLAMA_URL.